Nootropic profile

 Rosemary (Rosmarinus officinalis) is an aromatic herb with a long history of use as a cognitive enhancer, dating back to ancient Greece where students wore rosemary wreaths during exams.
 Modern research supports its benefits for memory, focus, and alertness through both oral supplementation and aromatherapy.

-The key benefits of Rosemary include: Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Rosemary are: Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.